canaryhealth/pyramid_jitt/doc/manual.rst

 Deferred Endpoints
 ------------------

-The Pyramid JITT implementation defers the loading of templates by loading them asynchronously.
+The Pyramid JITT implementation defers the loading of some templates by loading them asynchronously.
 In order for that to work, Pyramid JITT exposes a set of URL endpoints that are, by default, mounted at ``/jitt/``.
 Specifically, all groups of templates are made available at ``/jitt/{REALM}/{CHANNEL}``.